 Reason 3) Your Headset’s Resolution Sucks

 While the Quest 2’s resolution stacks up pretty well compared to most competitors (and crushes them on price), it’s still not a super high-resolution headset.
 Some blurriness that you’re experiencing could simply be that your headset can’t accommodate that level of crispness (particularly at a distance).

-I’d tell you to buy a better headset, but in 2021 (when I wrote this post), it’s difficult to find a headset with a vastly superior resolution to the Quest 2.
-The Varjo Aero is probably the highest resolution headset on the commercial market right now.
+I’d tell you to buy a better headset.
+But, in 2021 (when I wrote this post), it’s challenging to find a headset with a vastly superior resolution to the Quest 2.
+The Varjo Aero is probably the highest resolution headset on the commercial market.
 But, it costs more than $2,000 and is on backorder as of this writing.

 Reason 4) You’re Streaming at a Low Resolution

-If your text is coming across blurry when watching video on Netflix, YouTube, etc. Make sure you’re streaming the video at the highest resolution possible.
-VR screens tend to be larger than those found in a living room, so there actually is a big difference between 1080p and 4k on a large VR display.
+If your text is coming across as blurry when watching video on Netflix, YouTube, etc. Make sure you’re streaming the video at the highest resolution possible.
+VR screens tend to be larger than those found in a living room, so there may be a big difference between 720p and 1080p on a large VR display.

-This effect is even more pronounced when watching 180° or 360° video.
+This effect is even more pronounced when watching 180° or 360° videos.
 Use the highest resolution possible in these scenarios!